samkelleher/AzureStorageAccountDownload/README.md

 # Azure Blob Download Utility
 > Node utility that will download all files in a Azure hosted blob storage account.

+This is a litte dev utiility that will connect to an Azure container, and download a mirror of it to your local machine.
+Handy during development of an image store for example so you can work offline.

 ## Getting Started
 After cloning this repository run `npm install --production` to grab its dependencies.